 Valparaiso's public art initiatives are funded by the City's Redevelopment Commission with support from private sponsors.
 Public art initiatives are recommended by our volunteer Art Advisory Committee.
 Contact us to learn more about Valparaiso's public art programs or to propose new ideas.

 |Aimee Tomasek, Valparaiso University||Jessica Corral, Valparaiso Creative Council|

 |Amy Page, Pines Village Retirement Communities||Kurt Gillins, Valparaiso University|

 |Jennifer Brooks, Urschel Development||Maggie Clifton, Committee Staff|

 Valparaiso Art Walk at Cumberland Crossing

-Additional art can be seen around the city including the Valparaiso Public Library and Valparaiso High School.
+Additional sculptures can be seen around the city including the Valparaiso Public Library, Central Park Plaza and Valparaiso High School.

 Downtown Utility Box Wraps

 The Redevelopment Commission, in partnership with Valparaiso Events, has sponsored utility box artwork in downtown Valparaiso since 2016.
 This project supports local artists and adds to the beautification of our downtown.
 Five utility box wraps were redesigned in Fall 2021.

 The Birds of Paradise sculpture scavenger hunt promotes engagement, culture and activity while highlighting public art and local artists.
 The scavenger hunt is a fun way for community members and visitors to learn more about Valpo and its feathered friends.
 Learn more.